29 février au 2 mars 2012

 JM International

-Jonathan is an Application Security Consultant, has published on the topic of threat modeling and is involved in NorthSec, an applied computer security event in Montreal.
+Jonathan is an Application Security Consultant that has published on the topic of threat modeling and is involved in NorthSec, a security event in Montreal.
 He is passionate about Application Security and enjoys architecture analysis, code review, cloud security and debunking security tools.
 Jonathan holds a bachelor's degree in Software Engineering from ETS Montreal and has 20 years of experience in Information Technology and Security.

 Read More